AntGaming/enpassant/README.md

 ## Sound
-- [ ] fix the audio in the king fight
 - [ ] sound effects for more things
 - [ ] soundtrack for victory & death screen
 - [ ] cut out dead audio space at the beginning of npc music (level select)

 ## Game Play
 - [ ] apply some sort of speed cap to enemies - they can fly at you bc of exclusion ( rework enemies first? )
-- [ ] slightly better tooltip for en passant
 - [ ] other playable characters w/ different storylines
 - [ ] scrolling credits at the end?
-- [ ] tutorial that shows people how en passant works
 - [ ] more cutscenes
 - [ ] make the first level easier
 - [ ] overall more forgiving gameplay, possibly difficulty adjust